 If you run a Worklet policy on demand, the evaluation is ignored, and only the remediation is run.

 Add the following exit code handler at the beginning of your script:

 All scripts must return zero for success, and non-zero for failure

 Note: Worklets currently do not properly work as a monitoring tool.
 The process you run in your Worklet must exit before the agent continues on to its next task.
 Make sure your Worklet runs a process and exits out on success or failure to keep the agent active and functional.

 Logging is integral with automation.
 Consider adding output to a local log, centralizing output to the Automox activity log, or both.

 Worklets return either the success or failure return stream in the activity log based on the outcome of the Worklet process.
 If the worklet completes successfully, all success returns are listed in the activity log.
 If the worklet process fails, the error returns are listed in the activity log instead.

 Creating a local log: A more verbose log can be useful for audit and/or troubleshooting.
 Here is an example of a PowerShell installation command line including a local log creation:

-When writing Worklets for Windows, consider the OS architecture you will be targeting.
-If you will be targeting both 64-bit and 32-bit devices, additional sections of code may be required to work for both.
+When writing Worklets for Windows, consider the OS architecture you are targeting.
+If you are targeting both 64-bit and 32-bit devices, additional sections of code might be required for both to work.

 Automox runs a system.
-Worklets will not have access to current user resources such as mapped drives, or user based network share permissions.
+Worklets do not have access to current user resources such as mapped drives, or user based network share permissions.